georgwittberger/configdeployer-core/README.md

 There should be at least one of these operation child element within the `database` element:

--   `add` will add a new row to the given table if it does not contain one with exactly the same values
+-   `add` will insert a new row to the given table if it does not contain one with exactly the same values.
+    -   Requires the `table` attribute defining the name of the table to add the row to.
+    -   Requires at least one `set` child element which defines a value to set in a certain column.
--   `update` will change the values in certain columns of existing entries in the specified table (use `condition` attribute to provide a SQL where clause selecting the rows that should be updated)
+-   `update` will change the values in certain columns of existing rows in the specified table.
+    -   Requires the `table` attribute defining the name of the table to update.
+    -   Requires the `condition` attribute holding a SQL where clause which selects the rows that should be updated.
+    -   Requires at least one `set` child element which defines a value to set in a certain column.
+-   `delete` will remove all selected rows from the given table.
+    -   Requires the `table` attribute defining the name of the table to delete rows from.
--   `delete` will remove all selected rows from the given table (use `condition` attribute to specify a SQL where clause selecting the entries to delete)
+    -   Requires the `condition` attribute to specify a SQL where clause selecting the rows to delete.

-The `add` and `update` operations must have at least one `set` child element.
-Each of those elements defines the value to set in a certain column.
-You must provide the correct column type in the `type` attribute.
-Have a look at the DDL of the table if you are unsure.
+The `set` elements required by the `add` and `update` operations must have at least the two attributes `column` (name of the column) and `type` (column data type, see DDL of the table).
+If no `value` attribute is provided the application tries to set `NULL` in this column.

 *Remember:* Special XML characters in attribute values of the configuration profile must be encoded!
 Keep an eye on that when dealing with `condition` attributes!